-The Prettiest Town in England
+The Most Beautiful Village in England

 While we were staying at The Pig near Bath, we had two days of which to explore the countryside.
-I actually googled “pretty towns near Bath,” and Castle Combe popped right up, boasting the title of the prettiest village in England.
+I actually googled “pretty towns near Bath,” and Castle Combe popped right up, boasting the title of the most beautiful village in England.
 It is regularly used as a filming location, and coming from Hollywood, I would swear I was on the backlot of Paramount—not in an actual town where people live.
 Only a 45-minute drive from our hotel, it was the perfect drive through The Cotswolds—albeit, on the wrong side of the road—through magical forests and open pastures.

 Like something out of a fairytale, Castle Combe was the journey and also the destination.
 We parked the car, set out on foot, and when “two roads diverged in a [yellow] wood,” thankfully I had read the poem, and dragged my husband down the inconspicuous entrance to what was revealed as The Manor House, a five-star country house hotel!
 Originally built in the 14th century to replace a Norman Castle, The Manor House had many Lords of the Manor, including Sir John Oldcastle, depicted as Sir John Falstaff in the Shakespeare play Henry IV.